 All projects supported by the Research Collaborative must be submitted for presentation at the ASE Annual Meeting.
 If accepted, a submission to publish in Global Surgical Education- Journal of the Association for Surgical Education (GSE-JASE) is required.
-If not, proof of submission to another journal is required.
-Please note: All participants in the MERG Grant must acknowledge the Research Collaborative of the ASE in any presentations or publications resulting from a supported project.
+If rejected by GSE-JASE then submission can occur to an alternative journal of the researchers choosing.
+Subsequent analyses can be submitted to GSE-JASE or other journals but the title of the manuscript should include wording such as “An ASE Multicenter Study.”
+All participants in the MERG Grant must acknowledge the Research Collaborative of the ASE in any presentations or publications resulting from a supported project.
 Authorship guidelines and required acknowledgement statement are below.

 Acknowledgment Statement: This work was supported by the Association for Surgical Education [insert name] Grant.
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the Association for Surgical Education (ASE).

 Applications are due November 7, 2022.
 No late submissions will be accepted.
 Corrections of oversights/errors discovered after the deadline will not be allowed.
 Please contact [email protected] with any questions.
 Apply today!

 Applicants may submit more than one proposal as long as they are sufficiently different from each other.

 - Stefanidis D, Cochran A, Sevdalis N, Mellinger J, Phitayakorn R, Sullivan M, Barney L; Multi-Institutional Educational Research Group of the Association for Surgical Education.
 Research priorities for multi-institutional collaborative research in surgical education.
 Am J Surg.
 2015 Jan;209(1):52-8.
 PMID: 25454954 → Needs assessment of current surgical education research problems that could be addressed through multi-institutional research.